Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Getting a business loan with EIN only

 New businesses and startups that don’t have previously established credit can apply for business financing with only their Employer Identification Number (EIN).
-But without a business credit score, most lenders will require you to use your personal score and to guarantee the loan personally.
+But without a business credit score, most lenders require you to use your personal score and to guarantee the loan personally.

 If you don’t want to mix your personal finances with your business, you could try to establish business credit before you apply by using a small business credit card or paying off any existing debt your business has accrued.
+Or you could look into business loans that don’t require a credit check.

 Types of no-doc business loans